rydmike/flex_color_scheme/README.md

 >If you clone the repository to build the samples, then open the package `/example` folder with your IDE to build
 >the above default example.
 This example is the same as the example in the `/example/lib/example1` folder.
 >If you want to build the
->other examples, without setting up different configurations in you IDE for the different main files, you can just
+>other examples, without setting up different configurations in your IDE for the different main files, you can just
 >copy and paste each example's code into the `/example/lib/main.dart` file to build it.
 Just correct the
 >relative import of `import 'all_shared_imports.dart';` in the copy, and you are ready to go.